Related Topics

 When older adults don’t consistently get enough healthy food to eat, it can have a harmful impact on their health.
 The effects of food insecurity include a higher risk of developing chronic diseases as well as mental health issues such as depression.

-- The Senior Farmers’ Market Nutrition Program (SFMNP): If you're having difficulty keeping your fridge full, the SFMNP is another resource to explore.
+- The Senior Farmers Market Nutrition Program (SFMNP): If you’re having difficulty keeping your fridge full, the SFMNP is another resource to explore.
 It helps eligible older adults purchase fresh, locally grown produce and other foods at farmers markets, roadside stands, and community supported agriculture programs (CSAs).
-Like The Senior Food Box program, the SFMNP is intended to supplement SNAP or another food assistance program, allowing you to stock up on a balanced selection of groceries.
+Like the Senior Food Box program, the SFMNP is intended to supplement SNAP or another food assistance program, allowing you to stock up on a balanced selection of groceries.

 Can NCOA connect me to food assistance programs in my area?

-After using BenefitsCheckup, Sharell and Tom from Phoenix, AZ, told us: "We thought our income was too high to qualify.
-Turns out, we're eligible for savings of up to $4,900 a year on our prescriptions."
+After using BenefitsCheckup, Sharell and Tom from Phoenix, Ariz., told us: “We thought our income was too high to qualify.
+Turns out, we’re eligible for savings of up to $4,900 a year on our prescriptions.”

 Sources